tsunghsiang/pundi-x-hw/readme.md

 ![test-case-7](./imgs/test-case-7.png)

-The all transactions of the deployed contract address are listed here corresponding to the above use cases.
+All transactions of the deployed contract address are listed here corresponding to the above use cases.

 ![tx-records](./imgs/tx-records.png)